-She was still sobbing, arms around his neck, when two steaming cups of nightglade tea appeared
+She was still sobbing, arms around his neck, when two steaming cups of nightglade tea appeared in the air in front of his nose.

 Elminster had long since lost count of the things that he thought most clever.
 There was a crown that let its wearers appear as they had done when younger, and a glove that could resculpt the skin of battered or marred faces with its fingertips.
 The Srinshee had set these, and other things he most fancied, aside in a chest in the domed central chamber, but he'd seen less than a twentieth of the treasures held here, and the Srinshee's eyes were growing sad again.